-The Instructional Support Lab offers free, one-on-one, small group and computer-assisted tutoring in biology, chemistry, physics and mathematics.
-Tutorial services are on a first-come, first-served basis.
+The Instructional Support Lab offers free, one-on-one, small group and computer-assisted tutoring in biology, chemistry, physics, statistics, anatomy, organic chemistry and mathematics.
+Services are on a first-come, first-served basis.
 No appointments are necessary.
-The ISL also proctors tests for math and science courses.
+The ISL also proctors tests for math and science courses as well as for some online courses.
 For further information, call 334-244-3265.